Random Effects in Bayesian Models

 since \(\mathbf{A}' = \mathbf{L}' \cdot \text{Diagonal}(\boldsymbol{\omega})\) (transposing swaps the 2 matrices) and because \(\mathbf{C} = \mathbf{L} \cdot \mathbf{L}'\) by definition of the Cholesky factor \(\mathbf{L}\).

-Now let’s test both parameterizations.
+Now let’s test both models.

 using PharmaDatasets